Logo

 • Reusability: Reusability involves designing the framework and its components in a way that encourages the reuse of code, libraries, and test scripts across different parts of the application or even in different projects.

-Key components of an autonomous framework
+Key Components of an Automation Framework

 • Test Scripts: Sets of instructions written in a scripting language that define the steps to be executed during a test.
-These scripts interact with the application under test (AUT) to perform various actions and validations.
+Test scripts interact with the application under test (AUT) to perform various actions and validations.

 • Test Data: Inputs and expected outputs necessary for executing test scripts, encompassing a range of data scenarios to validate different conditions.